 BACKGROUND

-lead mining past.
-Much of the physical evidence of Allendale’s industry appears to have faded away as it has decayed and slowly been consumed by
+Given a chance to explore the natural, social and built environment, what struck the designers deeply, were the invisible elements of the town’s lead mining past.
+Much of the physical evidence of Allendale’s industry appears to have faded away as it has decayed and slowly been consumed by it’s natural surroundings.

-in the gaps, which time and space has erased.
+With the desire to illuminate these moments of Allendale’s industrial heritage, the team has proposed a series of four light-based installations to fill in the gaps, which time and space has erased.
 Light provides the proof our eyes often require to make sense of a physical world that no longer exists.
+Yet it also taps into the ephemera and fleeting nature of an intangible reality that remains intact.

 INSTALLATION

-Part of the 2007 DOTT festival.
-A collaboration Christina Worsing, Jim Rokos, Monica Chong, Vincenzo Di Maria
+A collaboration between Christina Worsing, Jim Rokos, Monica Chong and Vincenzo Di Maria.

 |